enso-org/enso/doc/design/type-system/type-discipline.md

 # Unresolved Questions
 <!-- Ara -->

+Should we start doing our own inference from scratch?

 1. How to integrate row polymorphism with the inference story?

 2. How to do dependent types?